Why you can trust Jerry

 Once you've gathered all of the necessary materials, it’s time to put the anchors in the ground.
 Follow the steps below to properly anchor your swing set.

-Determine where to put the anchors: Start by marking the area where you want to place the swing set.
+Step 1: Determine where to put the anchors.
+Start by marking the area where you want to place the swing set.
 The easiest way is to place the swing set in its intended spot and mark where the legs fall by driving stakes into the ground.
 Move the swing set aside.